wahrwolf/ba-thesis/chapters/300-method.md

 In the following I will refer to them as Clean-de-en, Clean-cs-en, Tagged-de-en and Tagged-cs-en.

 ## Training and Optimization
-To evaluate the performance I trained a simple Recurrent Neural Network Model \cite{} and with one hyper parameter optimization round.
+To evaluate the performance I trained a simple Recurrent Neural Network Model \cite{bahdanau:14} and with one hyper parameter optimization round.

 ### Model
-I used an Encode-Decoder Recurrent Neuronal Network with LSTM gates, with a dropout probability of 0.3 , 2 layers, and 1000 hidden states
+I used an Encode-Decoder Recurrent Neuronal Network with Long Short-Term Memory\cite{zaremba:14} gates, with a dropout probability of 0.3 , 2 layers, and 1000 hidden states
 I used 500 word embeddings \cite{} on the source and target side.
 For the attention \cite{} behavior I used the "general" \cite{} attention type and the "softmax" \cite{} function for the attention and the generator.